oomsveta/s19-libft/README.md

 ### ✅ Don't use nonessential flags for the compilation

-Some flags, `-fsanitize=address` for instance, silently add functions to your code, which ones are detected by the Moulinette as cheat (#PrayForMyBSQ 🙏)
+Some flags, `-fsanitize=address` for instance, silently add functions to your code, which are detected by the Moulinette as cheat (#PrayForMyBSQ 🙏)

 ### ✅ Use only functions from 'Libft' and static functions in your code